TERRA IS BACK

 Mitch Benn has written three Sci-Fi novels.
 The Terra Trilogy is a series for young readers (and adults who remember being one) which follows Terra, a human girl raised by aliens, on her adventures across the galaxy.

 The first two books, Terra and Terra’s World, were originally published in 2013 and 2014 to wide acclaim, including glowing reviews in The Times and The Independent.
 Terra was also listed in The Guardian’s Top 10 Sci-Fi books of the year.

-The long-awaited conclusion to the trilogy, Terra’s War, will be released on 15th March 2021.
-The first two books have been re-released with new cover art and marketing support.
-The trilogy will be available in paperback and ebook formats, from major retailers including Amazon, Apple Books and Barnes & Noble.
+The long-awaited conclusion to the trilogy, Terra’s War, was released on 15th March 2021.
+The first two books were also relaunched with new cover art and marketing support.
+The trilogy is available in paperback and ebook formats, from major retailers including Amazon, Apple Books and Barnes & Noble.

 So why the seven year gap?
 Mitch explains, “I always knew how Terra’s adventure was going to end.
 But when my previous publisher didn’t commission the third book, I had no way of getting the story out.
 It was a very bruising experience and, I won’t lie, almost put me off writing forever.
 However, the sense of irresolution became overwhelming.
 So when the pandemic halted all live comedy, I thought ‘it’s now or never’.
 I’m so relieved Terra finally has an ending to her epic story.
 Now I can move on to my next novel, due out in late 2021.”

 CLICK ON A BOOK TO FIND OUT MORE

 Join the Mitch Benn Reader Club for occasional treats including exclusive content and freebies.

 As a thank you, get the bonus precursor to The Terra Trilogy, 'Earth: A Visitor's Log' absolutely free.
 This exclusive journal isn't available anywhere else.